osianSmith/Labbot/README.md

 ##Available commands
 The following commands are available to all users:
-- `\getHelp` & `\gethelp`: This adds users to the queue.
+- `\getHelp`: This adds users to the queue.
 Users can only be on the list once

-- `\nohelpneeded` & `\NoHelpNeeded`: This is used for students to remove themselves from the list.
+- `\nohelpneeded`: This is used for students to remove themselves from the list.

 - `\status`: This gets the status of the server - no response would suggest that the discord server has gone down  😞
+- `\ping` : Pong

-For users with an admin rol,  they can:
+For users with an admin role,  they can:
 - `\whotohelp` : gets the name of the user who's next in the queue.
 - `\howManyPeopleNeedHelp`: gets the number of people who are waiting in a queue
 - `\flush` : Empties your server queue - should be used at the end of the lab!